kristopolous/DRR/README.md

 # indycast.net

-After 5 weeks of development, [v0.1 is out](https://github.com/kristopolous/DRR/archive/v0.1.zip).
-Download it and please test
+After 6 weeks of development, v0.2 is out.
+Git pull it and please test.

 [Indycast](http://indycast.net) is a DVR for independent radio.